mikeritter/resume/README.md

 # Mike Ritter

-## Website Development and Consulting in Myrtle Beach, SC
+## Website Development and Consulting

 I've been building websites since 1997.
 I picked it up as a hobby when paralysis left me unable to draw and draft.
 I poured the energy of technical design into code.
 From the early days of static websites to integrating server-side includes and Flash animations I grew with the technology.
 I picked up web design again after leaving my career in social services.